Reinstating Your License Top ↑

-All 51 U.S. driver license jurisdictions share information on suspensions, revocations, cancellations, denials and serious traffic violations through the National Driver Registry, the Problem Driver Pointer System and, for commercial license holders, the Commercial Driver License Information System.
+All 51 U.S. driver license jurisdictions share information on suspensions, revocations, cancellations, denials and serious traffic violations through the National Driver Registry/Problem Driver Pointer System or the Commercial Driver License Information System.

 A suspension or revocation must be cleared by the state which originated it.
 There is no time limit or statute of limitations on how long an active suspension or revocation remains listed and in effect.